argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ![UI overview](../assets/images/how_to_guides/annotate/ui_overview.png)

-The app is responsive, which enables you to adapt your workspace from two to one column.
-You can even use your mobile to provide simple feedback on your datasets.
+The UI is responsive with two columns for larger devices and one column for smaller devices.
+This enables you to annotate data using your mobile phone for simple datasets (i.e., not very long text and 1-2 questions) or resize your screen to get a more compact UI.

 === "Header"